dmbrady01/udacity_tableau/README.md

 `Final_titanic_dataset.csv` is the final data source

-'Titanic_analysis.ipynb' contains some exploratory code and preprocessing of titanic data
+`Titanic_analysis.ipynb` contains some exploratory code and preprocessing of titanic data